pnbalu/geofencealert/README.md

 ### Code Style

 The project uses:
-- TypeScript for type safety
+- JavaScript for desktop application
 - ESLint for code linting
 - Prettier for code formatting
 - Tailwind CSS for styling